Numerical treatment of interfaces for second-order wave equations: Numerical scheme

-We want to develop a scheme that will preserve the analogous discrete-energy norm, thus guaranteeing stability.
+What we want is to develop a scheme that will preserve the analogous discrete-energy norm, thus guaranteeing stability.

-In order to solve this system numerically, we take a uniformly spaced grid and set an interface at $x=0$ that will connect one grid end with the other, resulting in a circle of length two.
-We write the discrete solution as a vector $\{\Phi_{j}\}$, $j=0\dots N$ corresponding to points $x_{j} = dx*j$ with $dx := \frac{2}{N}$, so the last point coincides with the first one.
+In order to solve this system we consider the domain that consists of the interval $[0,2]$, where the first and last points are identified, resulting in a circle of length two, with the interface defined in the touching extreme points.
+For the numerical solution we take a uniformly spaced grid and we write the discrete solution as a vector $\{\Phi_{j}\}$, $j=0\dots N$ corresponding to points $x_{j} = dx*j$ with the interspace between neighboring grid points $dx := \frac{2}{N}$, so that the last point $x_N$ coincides with the first one $x_0$ at the interface.
+With this simplification we focus on the interface treatment avoiding the treatment of boundary conditions.

 We introduce the discrete $l^{2}$-norm in the usual fashion,